 Stick On Gel Nails at Home

 The traditional gel nails are rather tedious to apply.
-We can understand why so many people prefered to have them done at a professional clinic.
-But there is a very satisfy alternative, which offers some advantages.
+We can understand why so many people preferred to have them done at a professional clinic.
+But there is a very satisfying alternative, which offers some advantages.

-We should wear stick on gel nails for about a week, and then remove them by soaking in acetone.
+We should wear stick-on gel nails for about a week, and then remove them by soaking them in acetone.
 Leave the natural nails bare for at least a day, so they can breathe.